DevExpress/testcafe/docs/articles/documentation/test-api/actions/index.md

     test('My Test', async t => {

-        // Click will be performed on an element selected by
+        // Click will be performed on the element selected by
         // the 'getElementById' selector as soon as the promise
         // is resolved.
         await t.click(getElementById('submit-button'));
     });
     ```

+Before executing an action, TestCafe waits for the target element to appear
+in the DOM and become visible.
+If this does not happen
+within the [selector timeout](../selecting-page-elements/selectors.md#selector-timeout), the test fails.